 26.1 Trade payables comprise amount due to the Nigerian Bulk Electricity Trading Plc (NBET) and the Transmission Company of Nigeria (TCN) also referred to as Market Operator (MO).
+NBET is the supplier of power to the Company and bills for the cost of energy while other administrative charges incidental to the cost of energy are billed by ONEM.
 Below is the analysis of NBET and MO as at year end: